Women in Eritrea: Division of Labor

 Eritrea is an agricultural subsistence society, both men and women work in agriculture and gendered divisions of labour exists in these practices.
 They depend on a regional agrarian system.
 Pastoralist and semi-pastoralist areas in the lowlands are dependent on livestock breeding.
 Women's role is centered on processing and preparing food as well as milking of goats and cows.
 In most areas farming is the mainstay, men and women work in the fields and share agricultural work in the communal land of Eritrea.
 In addition to this, women are involved in backyard gardening, poultry and beekeeping as well as weaving.

 In most regions, women are responsible for most aspects of child care in their household.
 In the central highlands both men and women work in the fields.
 However ploughing remains a male practice, while hoeing and weeding is shared by both men and women.
 In some areas men and women produce the same crops but have separate fields, for subsistence and for sale.
 There are also separate tasks within the cropping cycle, with men planting cereals and fodder crops together with vegetables, while women plant some varieties of vegetables.
 In livestock production men tend the livestock, while women do the milking.

 In Africa, women are assumed to perform 65% of the work for food production, in Eritrea the rate is 70% - 80%.
 Women also provide the labour for 80% of the food storage and transport from farm to the home, 90% of hoeing and weeding, and 60% of harvesting and marketing.
 Women also work in the fields of their husbands, weeding, hoeing, transporting and storing, while men plough women's field.
 Men do most of the fishing in the Red Sea while women make up 50% of the workforce in beach seining.
 Women also contribute to the harvesting of fisheries resources, such as catching small pelagic fish, collecting sea snails for the incense and perfume production in Yemen and other Arab countries.

 Eritrean women work much longer hours than men, which is corroborated by numerous studies of gender roles and responsibilities, women in Eritrea reported that they commonly work up to 9 hours a day during the cropping season.
 In the field of education women represent 50 percent of all elementary school teachers in the country.
 Which is an even ratio from men to women.
 This number drops significantly to 10 percent for middle and secondary schools in Eritrea.
-This arises because women's secondary education is hindered by cultural expectation of raising a family at a young age.
+This arises because women's secondary education is hindered by cultural expectation of raising a family at a young age and the prevalence of childhood marriages correlated with lower education levels.
 Many women stop schooling during their secondary education which prohibits them from having the educational requirements to teach the secondary level of school.
 Although this number is low, efforts are being made to increase this statistic and allow women more access to education while supporting their family.
 Women and men are paid equally for their jobs as elementary and secondary school teachers.